WOW, THE BEAUTY OF THIS GARDEN

 With 30,000 m², the private Schloss garden is the largest on the Wörthersee; and with the new herb garden, it is probably the most natural, most blossoming, and most aromatic.
 Children can pick fresh berries from the bushes.
 Connoisseurs can let themselves be tempted by the fantastic scents.
 And in our toque-awarded kitchen, nature's gifts are used to refine and perfect.

 on the Wörthersee

 A variety of trees offering shade on the Seefels beach adorn the sunbathing lawn and grassy areas in the Schloss garden on the Wörthersee.
-Two of these trees are especially impressive: the Canadian spruce on the north grounds of the hotel towers above everything with a height of 100 metres at the ripe old age of 70.
-This proud, mighty, majestic tree stands out during the Advent and Christmas time among the lit fir trees in the Schloss garden.
+Two of these trees are especially impressive: the Canadian spruce on the north grounds of the hotel towers above everything with a height of 100 meters at the ripe old age of 70.
+This proud, mighty, majestic tree stands out during Advent and Christmas among the lit fir trees in the Schloss garden.
 This atmosphere of winter romance by the glistening Wörthersee could not be more beautiful.

 Loving gardening in the Schloss garden

 For almost 30 years, Aleksandar Popović has taken care of the 3-hectare Schloss garden.
 He knows all of its flowers, plants, trees, and shrubs.
 He talks to them, caresses the leaves, and looks at them and knows exactly what they need whether it be water, organic fertilizer, or a trim.
 Just one look and he knows what to do.
 "The garden requires a quick response", says Aleksandar Popović.
 Only with quick action was it possible one summer to keep the snout moths away from hundreds of box trees.